-1. Be prepared – before you have the conversation, read about your companies’ policy on drug and alcohol abuse.
+1. Be prepared – Before you have the conversation, read about your companies’ policy on drug and alcohol abuse.
 Review the employee handbook or other paperwork and material you were given when you were hired.
 If there aren’t any policies about job security if you leave for medical detox or drug rehab treatment, look into the Family and Medical Leave Act.

 2. Honesty – Chances are your boss may suspect something is amiss already.
 Although, they may not know what it is.
 Explain your need for leaving for treatment and how your addiction affects your overall health.
 Honesty is the best route with this, your boss will appreciate it.
-Being honest may make the conversation go smoothly.
+Being honest may help the conversation go smoothly.

 4. Knowing Your Rights – Through being honest, your job should be safe.
 You also have the right to addiction treatment through the Family and Medical Leave Act we mentioned earlier.

 7. Don’t avoid the conversation – Even if you are fearful of having the conversation, you are protected to seek treatment under the FMLA.
 Seeking treatment sooner rather than later can be the difference between life and death.
-We lose around 200 people a day to opiate overdoses, don’t wait to get treatment for addiction.
+We lose around 200 people a day to opiate overdoses; don’t wait to get treatment for addiction.

 How does FMLA Protect you When You Tell Your Boss You’re Leaving For Substance Abuse Treatment